ypid/seafile-wiki/Build-and-use-seafile-client-from-source.md

 make install
 ```

+Note:

-Appindicator is needed for Unity desktop environment.
+* Appindicator is needed for Unity desktop environment.
+* If only CLI wanted: `./configure --prefix=/usr --disable-gui`

 ## Use Seafile Client ##